lehkost/lehkost.github.io/lectures.md

 10. Vorlesung: KI & Maschinelles Lernen (29.06.2023)
 11. Vorlesung: Infrastrukturen für die Digitalen Geisteswissenschaften, GLAM!
 (06.07.2023)

 All sources and further information are directly linked in the slides.
-The presentation framework used is called »reveal.js« – for navigation in the browser (also on mobile phones) please use arrow keys or swipe gestures.
+The presentation framework is called »reveal.js« – for navigation in the browser (also on mobile phones) please use arrow keys or swipe gestures.
 Pressing the ESC key gets you an overview of all slides.